Containment of polioviruses in the European Region

 The Global Polio Eradication Initiative website provides regular updates on global progress toward completion of GAPIII.

 WHO/Europe provides technical assistance for GAPIII implementation through training, workshops, country visits and translation and dissemination of guidelines.
 Regional Office activities since 2015 have included the following:

-- biorisk management training courses in GAPIII implementation for national poliovirus containment coordinators (NPCCs), representatives of polio containment facilities (PEFs) and national authorities for containment (NACs) of Member States that decided to retain type 2 wild polioviruses (WPVs);
+- biorisk management training courses in GAPIII implementation for national poliovirus containment coordinators (NPCCs), representatives of PEFs and national authorities for containment (NACs) of Member States that decided to retain type 2 wild polioviruses (WPVs);

 - biorisk management training in GAPIII implementation for laboratories of the European Polio Laboratory Network (EPLN);

-- initial development of a poliovirus containment e-inventory for the European Region;
+- finalization of development of a poliovirus containment e-inventory for the European Region;

-- addition of a request for current poliovirus containment progress has been added to the template of the Annual Progress Report on polio eradication activities for 2015.
+- a request for current poliovirus containment progress has been included to the template of the Annual Progress Report on polio eradication activities for 2017.

 For more information on containment in the European Region, write to email@example.com